jowo-io/t3/README.md

 - consider how loading states are handled
 - consider how auth walls are handled
 - consider how errors and global exceptions are handled
-- expand prettier config and run linter on all files
 - final sweep of the code to ensure everything is neat and tidy

 ---